rerouj/ssr_rts_api/README.md

 Go to : https://developer.srgssr.ch/apis/rts-archives-v3
 create your app,
 Get your consumer key and secret
-Remember, that package is only for accessing the "RTS Archives v3" (broadcast) API
+Remember, the package is only for accessing the "RTS Archives v3" (broadcast) API
 todo: add other endpoint

 ```python